The Yamabe equation on manifolds of bounded geometry: Introduction

 Since we take the infimum over all functions with compact support, the definition of the Yamabe invariant can also be used for noncompact manifolds.

-What is often referred to as the noncompact Yamabe problem is the question: Let $(M,g)$ be a complete Riemannian manifold of dimension $n\geq 3$.
-Does there exist a complete metric $\ov{g}$ conformal to $g$ that has constant scalar curvature?
+What is often referred to as the noncompact Yamabe problem is the question: Let $(M,g)$ be a Riemannian manifold of dimension $n\geq 3$.
+Does there exist a complete metric $\ov{g}$ conformal to $g$ that has constant scalar curvature that equals $Q(g)$?

-The simplest counterexample is the standard Euclidean space .
-But in \cite{Zhir} it was shown that by deleting finitely many points on a compact manifold one can always construct such counterexamples.
+The simplest counterexample is the standard Euclidean space since $Q(\R^n, g_E)>0$.
+In \cite{Zhir} it was shown that by deleting finitely many points of a closed manifold one can always construct such counterexamples.

-Another way to consider a noncompact version of the Yamabe problem is to ask for a positive solution $u\in \overset{}{H_1^2}\cap L^p$ of \eqref{el} on a noncompact complete manifold that minimizes the Yamabe functional.
+Another way to consider a noncompact version of the Yamabe problem is to ask for a positive solution $u\in {H_1^2}\cap L^p$ of \eqref{el} on a noncompact complete manifold that minimizes the Yamabe functional.
 Here, $H_1^2=H_1^2(g)$ is the completion of $C_c^\infty(M)$ with respect to the norm $\Vert v\Vert_{H_1^2(g)}:=\Vert \d v\Vert_{L^2(g)}+\Vert v\Vert_{L^2(g)}$.
 The corresponding conformal metric $u^{\frac{4}{n-2}}g$ will have constant scalar curvature but will be in general not complete.\\

 In this paper, we want to examine the existence of solutions of the Euler-Lagrange equation that minimize the Yamabe functional, i.e. we consider the second version of the noncompact Yamabe problem described above.\\ In \cite{Kim96}, this problem was studied for positive scalar curvature.
 In the proof, Aubin's inequality is used which was proofed in \cite[Thm.
-9]{Au} for compact manifolds.
-Unfortunately, this inequality is not true for an arbitrary open manifold, but the proof of Aubin's inequality on compact manifolds carries over to manifolds with bounded geometry.
+9]{Au} for closed manifolds.
+Unfortunately, this inequality is not true for an arbitrary open manifold, but the proof of Aubin's inequality on closed manifolds carries over to manifolds with bounded geometry.
+Recall that a Riemannian manifold $(M,g)$ is of bounded geometry if $g$ is complete and the curvature tensor and all its covariant derivatives are bounded.
 Thus, in the assumptions of \cite[Thm.
-1]{Kim96} bounded geometry should be inserted to make the proof work.\\ In the following, we want to extend this result by relaxing the assumptions on the scalar curvature.
-Instead of assuming positive scalar curvature, we will assume that $\mu (M,g)$, the infimum of the $L^2$-spectrum of the conformal Laplacian w.r.t. the complete metric $g$, i.e. is positive.
+1]{Kim96} bounded geometry should be inserted to make the proof work.\\

+In the following, we want to extend this result by relaxing the assumptions on the scalar curvature.
+Instead of assuming positive scalar curvature, we will assume that $\mu (M,g)$, the infimum of the $L^2$-spectrum of the conformal Laplacian w.r.t. the complete metric $g$ is positive, i.e.